-Tampa Amusement Park Accident Attorney
+Tampa Amusement Park Accident Lawyer

 In 2019, more than 20.9 million people visited Disney World in Orlando.
 Among all of Disney’s theme parks, they received 156 million visitors, making them by far the most-visited theme parks in the United States.
 This makes Florida the number one destination for family amusement fun.

 While many amusement parks are subject to countless safety regulations and numerous risk management protocols, accidents at Florida amusement parks still happen.
 The Florida Department of Agriculture and Consumer Services (FDACS) oversees ride inspections for fairs, carnivals, and amusement centers with less than 1,000 employees.
 However, larger parks have their certified inspectors who report to FDACS to be issued an annual permit.